JNRowe/blanco/README.rst

 Contributors
 ------------

-I'd like to thank the following people who have contributed to this repository.
+I’d like to thank the following people who have contributed to this repository.

 Ideas
 '''''